human154/gleam-book/README.md

 1. Alter/mutate data right where it sits in memeory.
 2. Create new data which is seperate from, but based on existing data.

-Most languages will allow values to be changed:
+Most languages will allow data to be altered:

 ```gleam
 // This isn't Gleam !!!